apichlkostner/CarND-Vehicle-Detection/README.md

 ## Colorspace
 Images can be processed using different color spaces.
 The most common color space is RGB which composes color from three base colors red, green and blue.
 This colorspace is good to be shown on a screen which uses the same base colors.

 For feature detection the RGB colorspace is often not optimal.
 Better are color spaces which are based on a lumina signal and some others defining the color.
-Examples are HSV, HSL and YCrCb.
+Examples are YUV, YCrCb and HSV.

 The following feature examples are all based on the YCrCb color space, the HOG features are calculated from the Y component.
 However for the final feature descriptor HOG features are calculated from all three components.